White noise testing for functional time series via functional quantile autocorrelation: Introduction

 The remainder of the paper is structured as follows.
 Section~\ref{sectionrelatedworks} reviews related work on serial dependence testing for functional time series.
-Section~\ref{sectionbackground} introduces the necessary background and formal definitions of FQA and the associated omnibus test statistic.
+Section~\ref{sectionbackground} introduces the background and formal definitions of FQA and the associated omnibus test statistic.
 In Section~\ref{sectionasymptotics}, we study the asymptotic properties of the estimated FQA and of the omnibus statistic.
 Section~\ref{sectiontests} formally describes the construction of new serial dependence tests based on the proposed methodology.
 Section~\ref{sectionsimulations} analyzes the finite-sample performance of the omnibus test through an extensive simulation study, while Section~\ref{sectionrealdata} illustrates its application to financial functional time series.
 Finally, Section~\ref{sectiondiscussion} discusses the implications of the results and outlines potential directions for future research.
-Proofs of the main theoretical results, along with some additional analyses regarding the application of Section~\ref{sectionrealdata}, are provided in Sections~S1 and~S2 of the Supplement, respectively.
+Proofs of the main theoretical results, together with additional material on the analyses in Section~\ref{sectionsimulations} and the application in Section~\ref{sectionrealdata}, are provided in the Supplement.